kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/daytrip/2019-11-11-mkomazi-national-park.md

   - paragraph: "Soon after all tour activities we will 👋 wave goodbye to Mkomazi National Park and start the drive back to Arusha where the safari ends by dropping you off at your booked hotel."

 remarks:
-  - paragraph: This tour can be incorporated  in other itineraries too, please create your bucket list and send it over so we can create you a quote!
+  - paragraph: This destination tour can be incorporated  in other itineraries too, please create your bucket list and send it over so we can create you a quote!

 ---